robotnic/energyaustria-angular/README.md

 This tool visualizes historic electricity production data provided by ENTSO-E.
 ## Add Renewables Power
-Based on these data, the user can simulate a past with more renewables.
+Based on the ENTSO-E transparancy data, the user can simulate a past with more renewables.

-We can select a day in the past and simulate the replacement of fossils by renewables.
+The user can select a day in the past and simulate the replacement of fossils by renewables.

 ![real time view](https://raw.githubusercontent.com/robotnic/power-europe-angular/master/src/assets/addenergy.gif)